ZA

 Clear completion signals so you can move on without anxiety.

-- UIF: claim outcome and payment/status is documented with a reference.
+- UIF: claim outcome and payment or status is documented with a reference.

-- Employer: all salary/leave/benefit payouts are settled and documentation is complete.
+- Employer: all salary, leave, and benefit payouts are settled and documentation is complete.

 - Death-in-service / group life: claim is filed with a reference and final outcome received.

-- Retirement fund benefits: claim is opened with the fund/admin and you have a documented outcome/status with references.
+- Retirement fund benefits: claim is opened with the fund or administrator and you have a documented outcome or status with references.

-- COIDA (if applicable): claim decision and payment/next steps are documented.
+- COIDA: claim decision and payment or next steps are documented.

-- RAF (if applicable): claim status and outcomes are documented with references.
+- RAF: claim status and outcomes are documented with references.

-- Banks & insurance: accounts/loans mapped, leakages stopped, claims completed with written outcomes.
+- Banks & insurance: accounts or loans mapped, leakages stopped, claims completed with written outcomes.

 Self-check